Most fitness myths are harmless, but some can keep you from getting the best out of exercise, or at least slow your progress.

 Some people find that when exercising after not having eaten since the previous day, they don’t have the energy to work at high intensity.
 Experiment and see what suits you best.
 If you decide to exercise first thing in the morning, make sure not to skimp on water.
 It can also be a good idea to drink a glass of fresh juice before you start your workout.

-Once again, the most important ingredient for fat loss is using more calories than you consume.
+Once again, the most crucial ingredient for fat loss is using more calories than you consume.
 Do this consistently, and you will lose weight.

 3) High protein diets are essential for fat loss